-All members of the LHC-TI Steering Committee have agreed to serve for at least one more year.
-The role of the Steering Committee would be to construct the fellowship Screening Committee and advise on any policy issues not specified in this proposal.
+All members of the LHC-TI steering committee have agreed to continue and to serve on the LHC Fellowship Steering Committee for at least one more year.
+The primary responsibilities of the Committee would be to construct the Fellowship selection committee and to advise on any policy issues not specified in this proposal.